datacoves/docs/docs/reference/airflow/airflow-config-defaults.md

-?> If you have any questions, please send us an email at support@datacoves.com
+>[!NOTE]If you have any questions, please send us an email at support@datacoves.com